Prismatic Dieudonn\'e theory: Introduction

 \begin{remark} \purple{\Cref{sec:intro-main-theorem-1} and \Cref{sec:intro-main-theorem-2} immediately extend to $p$-divisible groups over a quasi-syntomic formal scheme.} \end{remark}

-\begin{remark} It is easy to write down a formula for a functor attaching to a filtered prismatic Dieudonn\'e crystal an abelian sheaf on $(R)_{\rm qsyn}$, which will be a quasi-inverse of the filtered prismatic Dieudonn\'e functor : see \Cref{writing-a-quasi-inverse}.
+\begin{remark} It is easy to write down a formula for a functor attaching to an admissible prismatic Dieudonn\'e crystal an abelian sheaf on $(R)_{\rm qsyn}$, which will be a quasi-inverse of the prismatic Dieudonn\'e functor : see \Cref{writing-a-quasi-inverse}.
 But such a formula does not look very useful. \end{remark}

-\begin{remark} As a corollary of the theorem and the comparison with the crystalline functor, one obtains that the (contravariant) filtered Dieudonn\'e functor from crystalline Dieudonn\'e theory is an antiequivalence for quasi-syntomic rings in characteristic $p$.
-For excellent l.c.i. rings, fully faithfulness was proved by de Jong-Messing ; the antiequivalence was proved by Lau for $F$-finite l.c.i. rings (which are in particular excellent rings). \end{remark}
+\begin{remark} As a corollary of the theorem and the comparison with the crystalline functor, one obtains that the (contravariant) Dieudonn\'e functor from crystalline Dieudonn\'e theory is an antiequivalence for quasi-syntomic rings in characteristic $p$.
+For excellent l.c.i. rings, fully faithfulness was proved by de Jong-Messing; the antiequivalence was proved by Lau for $F$-finite l.c.i. rings (which are in particular excellent rings). \end{remark}

-\begin{remark} \purple{It is not difficult to prove that if $R$ is perfectoid, filtered prismatic Dieudonn\'e crystals (or modules) over $R$ are equivalent to minuscule Breuil-Kisin-Fargues modules for $R$, in the sense of \cite{bhatt_morrow_scholze_integral_p_adic_hodge_theory}.
+\begin{remark} \purple{It is not difficult to prove that if $R$ is perfectoid, admissible prismatic Dieudonn\'e crystals (or modules) over $R$ are equivalent to minuscule Breuil-Kisin-Fargues modules for $R$, in the sense of \cite{bhatt_morrow_scholze_integral_p_adic_hodge_theory}.
 Therefore, \Cref{sec:intro-main-theorem-2} contains as a special case the results of Lau and Scholze-Weinstein.
-But the proof of the theorem actually requires this special case\footnote{In fact, as observed in \cite{scholze_weinstein_berkeley_new_version}, only the case of perfectoid valuation rings with algebraically closed and spherically complete fraction field is needed.} as an input.} \end{remark}
+But the proof of the theorem actually requires this special case\footnote{In fact, as observed in \cite{scholze2020berkeley}, only the case of perfectoid valuation rings with algebraically closed and spherically complete fraction field is needed.} as an input.} \end{remark}

-\begin{remark} In general, the prismatic Dieudonn\'e functor (without the filtration) is not essentially surjective, but we prove it is an antiequivalence for $p$-complete regular (Noetherian) rings in \Cref{sec:comp-case-mathc-proposition-forgetful-functor-regular}.
+\begin{remark} In general, the prismatic Dieudonn\'e functor (without the admissibility condition) is not essentially surjective, but we prove it is an antiequivalence for complete regular (Noetherian) local rings in \Cref{sec:comp-case-mathc-proposition-forgetful-functor-regular}, i.e., in this case the admissibility condition is automatic.

 Moreover, we explain in \Cref{sec:comp-case-mathc} how to recover Breuil-Kisin's classification (as extended by Kim, Lau and Liu to all $p$) of $p$-divisible groups over $\mathcal{O}_K$, where $K$ is a discretely valued extension of $\mathbb{Q}_p$ with perfect residue field, from \Cref{sec:intro-main-theorem-2}. \end{remark}